Lá Fhéile Pádraig Sona Daoibh (Happy St Patrick's Day)!

 -McCaffery/Eaton – PBS

-Another factor in Patrick’s rise to fame was the work of Gerald of Wales and his famous medieval “Topography of Ireland”.
+Another factor in Patrick’s rise to fame was the work of Gerald of Wales, a vicious enemy of the Irish, and his famous medieval “Topography of Ireland”.
 This work was written by Gerald, also known as Giraldus Cambrensis, in his role of the official court chronicler for the rapacious Anglo Normans of the 12th century who were busily raping Ireland at that time.
 Gerald was of mixed Welsh and Norman ancestry and attached to the Court of King Henry II.
 Gerald accompanied Henry’s son, the future King John (of Magna Carta fame) when he visited Ireland in 1185.
 Based on his visit, Gerald wrote the encyclopedic “Topograhia Hibernica” which catalogues all things Irish and which became the final word on Ireland for centuries.
 In this work Gerald makes short shrift of Saint Patrick, but it was accepted as definitive and it was this passage which did as much as anything else to enshrine Patrick in the eyes of the world as the man who converted Ireland:

 …the coming of Patrick…finding the nation sunk in idolatry and immersed in all kinds of superstition, he (Patrick) was the first who, aided by divine grace, preached the faith of Christ, and planted it among them.

 So, as we approach the 17th of March let us all honor Saint Patrick for what he is, a symbol of Celtic identity, an icon of Celtic resistance to Anglo Saxon domination of Celtic Ireland and a very good reason for one hell of a Ceili.

 (1) Medieval Ireland – The Enduring Tradition, by Michael Richter: 1983, St. Martins Press